 Forest Service campgrounds are among the best options along scenic byways and drives.
 They are more common out West and are a great option if that’s where your travels are taking you.
 Some USFS roads can be rough and sometimes the campsites are small, but this varies.
 Overall, USFS campgrounds are perfect if hookups are not a must for you, you enjoy being more immersed in nature, or are looking to spend less.

 BLM land is perfect for boondockers, the best option for privacy, and, like USFS campgrounds, is more readily available out West.

 State Park Campgrounds

 Most states will have a network of parks and campgrounds.
-These campgrounds are state-funded, so the experience will vary according to how well that state funds their parks.
-Some states have their own website specifically for camping at their State Parks (like Tennessee), so it may be a good idea to check the state’s website.
+These campgrounds are state-funded, so the experience will vary according to how well that state funds its parks.
+Some states have their own website specifically for camping at their State Parks (like Tennessee), so it may be a good idea to check each state’s website.

 State Park campgrounds most often have a combination of pull-through and back-in sites.
-They often afford campers more privacy than private campgrounds and many have sites that are roomy with a picnic table and fire ring.
+They afford campers more privacy than private campgrounds and many have sites that are roomy with a picnic table and fire ring.
 Sites are usually level, and the pads can be dirt, gravel, or cement.
-Sites are most often partial hook-up.
-They often do not have sewer hook-ups, but have a central dump station available for all campers’ use.
-They may have both water and electric hookups, or just one.
+Sites are most often partial hook-ups.
+They often do not have sewer hook-ups but have a central dump station available for all campers’ use.
+They may have both water and electric hookups, or just one of the two.